carlsonp/kort/README.md

 1. You can connect via [http://localhost:3000](http://localhost:3000)

-2. The default admin user in `app.js` will be created upon first launch.
-Use this user to login.
+2. The `adminUser` and `adminPassword` that is set in `app.js` is the username and password for the account that will be created upon first launch.
+Use this to login.

 <a name="Support"/>